AV Bulletin: West Virginia Enacts AV Law, Ohio 'Innocence Act' Advances

 In West Virginia, Gov. Patrick Morrisey has approved HB 4412.
 As in numerous other states, the new law requires adult sites to verify that users are over 18, and allows both individuals and the state attorney general to sue companies for violations.
 Penalties can include $10,000 per day for operating a website in violation of AV requirements, plus up to $250,000 if one or more minors actually accesses adult content due to a site’s lack of age verification.
 The state’s Office of Technology is empowered to propose further rules for implementing the new law.

-Meanwhile in Wisconsin, AB 105 has passed both houses of the state legislature and now awaits Gov. Tony Evers’ signature.
-The AV bill would allow anyone to bring an action seeking actual and punitive damages from noncompliant providers, with penalties of up to $10,000 per violation for failure to age-verify users in the state.
+Meanwhile in Wisconsin, Gov. Tony Evers on Friday vetoed AB 105, an AV bill that would have allowed anyone to bring an action seeking actual and punitive damages from noncompliant providers, with penalties of up to $10,000 per violation for failure to age-verify users in the state.
+In a letter to the state Assembly, Evers stated that he vetoed the bill because he objected to its "intrusion into the personal privacy of Wisconsin residents," and touched upon issues frequently cited by privacy advocates.

 Moving Through the Legislative Pipeline